koalkoal4/bolt-generated-project/src/pages/posts/precision-in-dog-training.md

         <div class="w-2 h-2 bg-slate-800 dark:bg-slate-100 rounded-full flex-shrink-0 mr-3 mt-2"></div>
         <div>
              <p class="text-lg text-slate-600 dark:text-slate-300">
                  <strong class="font-semibold text-slate-800 dark:text-slate-100">Rock-Solid Reliability:</strong> Behaviors trained with precision are generally much more reliable and less likely to fall apart under pressure or around distractions.
 A precise 'Stay' is more trustworthy than a shaky one when a real-life situation demands it.
-Helps hugely when <a href="https://trainedtails.com/posts/training-distracted-dogs" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">training distracted dogs</a>.
+Helps hugely when <a href="https://trainedtails.com/posts/training-distracted-dogs" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">training distracted dogs</a>.
              </p>
         </div>
     </div>